-The recent announcements back to back by the Department of Immigration and Border Protection have created a lot of confusion amongst the potential applicants of migration and temporary visa for Australia.
+The recent announcements back to back by the Department of Home Affairs have created a lot of confusion amongst the potential applicants of migration and temporary visa for Australia.

 Here, we highlight the changes that came into effect and are anticipated in 2017, the new skilled occupation lists, and how the changes would affect you.
 Note the major changes in 457 Visa, Employer Nomination Scheme visa (ENS) and Regional Skilled Migration Sponsor Visa (RSMS).
 Also find the answers for the several questions that might concern you!

 - People holding 457 visa are unaffected by the changes and can apply for the ENS as long as they complete their 2 years before March 2018.

 - Introduction of additional requirements (caveats) to be met to apply for different occupations on both the list.

 For Example: for a Beauty Salon manger occupation, the business must have minimum 5 employees (part-time & full-time combined).
 For a Hair dresser occupation you must have a minimum of 2 years’ experience.

 Skilled Occupation lists (MLTSSL & STSOL) are updated.
 DIBP will be assessing and updating it every 6 months.

 If occupation falls on MLTSSL then you will still be able to apply for ENS but if it falls under STSOL, there will not be any PR options for you.